mjzilver/WebTowerDefence/readme.md

 - Protect your base from the enemies.
 - If an enemy reaches your base, you lose health.
 - If your health reaches 0, you lose the game.

+## How to run

+1. Clone the repository.
+2. npx http-server